CONNECT-platform/inter-auth-spec/TERMINOLOGY.md

 `/some-namespace/some-func` and `some-namespace/some-func` might be used to identify the endpoint and refer to it.

+within the scope of this specification, all endpoints are assumed to respond to communication over [HTTP](https://tools.ietf.org/html/rfc2616). use of InterAuth over any protocol other that HTTP is outside the scope of these documents.

 ### Signing

 the term **signing** is used as an operation, conducted by some **service**, on some outgoing message,